cc-hydrosub/L2SWBM/L2SWBM_v3/config_README.txt

 --- Outflow estimate ~ Normal(True Value, Precision)
 ---- Precision derived recommendations from Bruxer or otherwise set below

-- [channel flow or diversion] Uncertainty: percentage/100 of the historical (prior) per calendar month mean to cast as the standard deviation/precision of the flow observation's bias (if "Outflow Bias" is TRUE AND "Flow Uncertainty In Percent" is TRUE) or flow observation's precision (if "Outflow Bias" is FALSE AND "Flow Uncertainty In Percent" is TRUE).
-This is where you would insert values as suggested by Bruxer 2010, for example
+- [channel flow or diversion] Uncertainty: percentage/100 of the ***historical (prior) per calendar month mean*** to cast as the standard deviation/precision of the flow observations' bias or precision, depending on the following:
+-- If "Outflow Bias" is TRUE AND "Flow Uncertainty In Percent" is TRUE
+---- resulting value is applied to the bias
+-- If "Outflow Bias" is FALSE AND "Flow Uncertainty In Percent" is TRUE
+---- resulting value is applied to the observation's precision
+- This is where you would insert values as suggested by Bruxer 2010, for example

 - Flow Uncertainty In Percent: Set to TRUE to use the [channel flow or diversion] Uncertainties, FALSE to manually define per observation below this option

 - Lakes [component]: Provide the component observations for 'S'uperior, 'M'iHuron, St. 'C'lair, 'E'rie, and 'O'ntario if their quoted letter is in the space-delimited string.
   Otherwise, don't provide the observations to the model.
+Prior distributions are not affected.

 - [component] Inputs: For picking NBS component models to input into the L2SWBM, use zeros and ones separated by a space, corresponding to the models available